 This course surveys the formation and historical development of colonial Latin America.
 We begin with initial encounters between indigenous peoples of the Americas and Iberians in the 15th century and end with Portugal and Spain's loss of their mainland colonies in the Americas in the 1820s.
 Part of our task is to understand the dynamics of race, class, and gender in the colonial societies that developed from the violent collision of cultures during the conquest.
+Fulfills HU requirement.
 Also offered through Caribbean, Latin American, and Latino Studies and Peace Studies.
+Fulfills HU requirement.